 Here’s the story as I see it.
-After Paul, the apostle of grace, left Ephesus, false teachers arose from among their own number and began preaching law.
+After Paul, the apostle of grace, left Ephesus, false teachers began preaching law.
 They might have been Judaizers with circumcision knives or they might’ve preached the Ten Commandments or they might even have preached the commands of Jesus.

 The point is not what sort of law they were preaching, but their improper application of it.
 Paul said “the law is good if one uses it properly (but) they do not know what they are talking about or what they so confidently affirm” (vv.7-8).